adklu/GUI_TRM8TT/README.md

 - Copy Source into (replace [username]): /home/[username]/GUI_TRM8TT

-- mark all .sh and .desktop files as executables
+- Mark all .sh and .desktop files as executables

 - ./INSTALL.sh